brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 changed?
 Further, are there any other trends noticeable in the data that are relevant for understanding how honey is produced and how the price is set?
 (Spoiler: yes, there are!)

-The code I used to produce the figures and the analyze this dataset can be found [here](https://github.com/brandonbozek/blog_code).
-In the python notebook related to this blog entry I include additional details on how I stepped through the analysis of this project that I exclude here for brevity.
+The code I used to produce the figures and analyze this dataset can be found [here](https://github.com/brandonbozek/blog_code).
+In the python notebook related to this blog entry, I include additional details on how I stepped through the analysis of this project that I exclude here for brevity.

 # Analysis